 2. Get as much supervised practice driving as possible.
 Your parents should take an active role in your practice driving.
 Make a firm schedule with them and stick to it.
 And keep it up until you take your test to get a license.

-3. ALWAYS wear your safety belt.
-Get into the habit of wearing your safety belt whenever you drive or ride – no exceptions.
+3. ALWAYS wear your seat belt.
+Get into the habit of wearing your seat belt whenever you drive or ride – no exceptions.

 5. Limit your passengers.
 Your risk of a fatal crash increases with every additional passenger.
 When you’re a new driver, it’s best to limit your number of passengers.